carpentries/sandpaper-docs/episodes/editing.md

 : The main title of the lesson

 lang
-: Two letter code for the language used for headers, callouts and other workbench elements.
+: Two letter code for the language used for headers, callouts and other Workbench elements.
 Defaults to `en` for English.

 languages
 : If the lesson is available in more than one language you can use this setting to provide a drop-down menu to navigate between languages.
 This option can also be used to link between different flavors of the same material (e.g. Python vs R, GitHub vs GitLab)

 ::::::::::: callout

-### Offering 4 languages, English, Spanish, German and Italian
+### Offering 4 languages: English, Spanish, German and Italian

+An example to illustrate the usage of `lang` and `languages` in a lesson `config.yaml`.
 The default language is English and is indicated by the `lang` attribute.
 The `languages` attribute specifies the names in the drop-down menu and links to access the alternative content.